 (What the Determinant Measures)

-For a square matrix AA, the determinant detโก(A)\det(A) measures:
+For a square matrix A, the determinantdet(A) measures:

-1. Signed volume scaling: How much AA scales the volume of any region
+Signed volume scaling: How much A scales the volume of any region

-2. Orientation: Whether AA preserves or reverses orientation (sign of det)
+Orientation: Whether A preserves or reverses orientation (sign of det)

 (The Unit Cube Picture)

-The columns of AA are the images of the standard basis vectors.
+The columns of A are the images of the standard basis vectors.
 The determinant equals the signed volume of the parallelepiped spanned by these column vectors.

 (Formula)